 Common Name: Fang Feng

-Ledebouriella seseloides is a Perennial up to 0.30 metres tall.
+Ledebouriella seseloides is a perennial plant that can grow up to 0.30 metres tall.

 E. Asia - China and Japan to Siberia.